Tarsal Tunnel Syndrome

 Description

-Tarsal tunnel syndrome refers to a compression or entrapment neuropathy of the posterior tibial nerve as it passes through a fibro-osseous tunnel (tarsal tunnel) located posterior and inferior to the medial malleolus and deep to the flexor retinaculum (laciniate ligament) in the medial ankle.
+Tarsal tunnel syndrome is an entrapment neuropathy of the posterior tibial nerve as it passes through the tarsal tunnel (a fibro-osseous tunnel).
+The tarsal tunnel is located in the medial ankle posterior and inferior to the medial malleolus and deep to the flexor retinaculum (laciniate ligament).

 Epidemiology